BekahHW/BekahHW.github.io/_posts/2025-04-07-agents-v-mcp.md

 ### Agent Strengths

-- Exploring unclear goals
+- Great for exploration, ideation, and R&D
-- Adapting dynamically
+- Can autonomously coordinate multiple tools and tasks
-- Researching, brainstorming, and simulating tasks
+- Modern frameworks (e.g. CrewAI) support reliable, role-based behavior and collaboration

 ### Weaknesses

-- Unpredictable and hard to debug
+- Still require clear prompts and setup to be effective
-- Prone to hallucinations and failure loops
+- Debugging and transparency can be tricky
-- Expensive to run due to many iterative calls
+- Costly when not tightly scoped

 ### Real Use Case: Research Automation